jdeluyck/kcoreorg-website/_posts/2011/2011-11-27-adobe-air-2-6-and-debian-sid-64-bit.md

 It didn't really go all that smooth, so here's the process:

 First, download the Adobe AIR 2.6 runtime from [http://kb2.adobe.com/cps/853/cpsid_85304.html](http://kb2.adobe.com/cps/853/cpsid_85304.html).
-Save it somewhere (like `/tmp`).
+Save it somewhere (like `/tmp`{: .filepath}).
 Next, open a terminal and make it executable: `chmod +x /tmp/AdobeAIRInstaller.bin`

-Normally, now, you can try to install it: `/tmp/AdobeAIRInstaller.bin`.
+Normally, now, you can try to install it: `/tmp/AdobeAIRInstaller.bin`{: .filepath}.
 This should popup a dialog, telling you it's going to install it.
 Unfortunatly at this point, I ran into a problem: it didn't find either [Gnome Keyring](http://live.gnome.org/GnomeKeyring) or [KDE Kwallet](http://userbase.kde.org/KDE_Wallet_Manager), even though I have both installed on my system.
 After some digging, I recalled that AIR is a 32-bit framework, so I would need the 32-bit libraries for it to work.
-While leaving the installer open, I went to look for the extracted directory, which was found under `/tmp/air.w9qZiT`, where, in one of the subdirectories I found a bunch of binaries which ended looking for libraries like `libkwallet.so.1`.
+While leaving the installer open, I went to look for the extracted directory, which was found under `/tmp/air.w9qZiT`{: .filepath}, where, in one of the subdirectories I found a bunch of binaries which ended looking for libraries like `libkwallet.so.1`.
-I found the needed libraries in the i386 packages [kdelibs4c2a](http://packages.debian.org/squeeze/kdelibs4c2a) and [libqt3-mt](http://packages.debian.org/squeeze/libqt3-mt) (which are for [Debian Squeeze](http://www.debian.org/releases/squeeze/)...), extracted them and put them in `/usr/lib32`:
+I found the needed libraries in the i386 packages [kdelibs4c2a](http://packages.debian.org/squeeze/kdelibs4c2a) and [libqt3-mt](http://packages.debian.org/squeeze/libqt3-mt) (which are for [Debian Squeeze](http://www.debian.org/releases/squeeze/)...), extracted them and put them in `/usr/lib32`{: .filepath}:

 ```shell
 lrwxrwxrwx 1 root root      16 Aug  8  2010 libDCOP.so.4 -> libDCOP.so.4.2.0